 At Shipley, we believe that students begin to discover the joy of learning at an early age.
 That’s why we have a Lower School program that provides a strong academic foundation, teaching students as young as pre-K to think critically about the world around them while encouraging them to explore their interests and creativity.

 Our curriculum sets the stage for students to acquire the skills to be effective and engaged learners.
-They learn to analyze, synthesize and think critically, to ask listen carefully and ask questions, and to cooperate and collaborate with others.
-These are the foundational skills that will prepare them for future success throughout school and in their lives.
+They learn to analyze, synthesize and think critically, to listen carefully and ask questions, to appreciate diverse perspectives, and to cooperate and collaborate with others.
+These are the foundational skills that will prepare them for future success throughout school and in their lives beyond.

 The Lower School curriculum balances rigorous academics with arts and athletics along a carefully designed, developmentally appropriate continuum.
 Even at a young age, we believe students can be analytical about a variety of disciplines, and the breadth of our curriculum sets our Lower School apart from others.
 It stresses the importance of play in learning social skills, and builds the academic, emotional, and physical skills necessary to set the foundation for independent and balanced learning throughout their years at Shipley.
 Visit the Lower School curriculum page to learn more.